Interactions-Nexus/Nexus-Wiki/interactions/int-incident.md

 - Trying to take over the arm, by any means.

-- Creating a common group for Ambassadors and joining any such common (closed or private) groups is prohibited.
+- Creating a common group for Ambassadors and joining any such common (public or private) groups is prohibited.

 -	Working with any people, groups, projects or being part of channels which want to hurt Nexus in any way.